johnli28/python-base/README.md

-# python-tutorial
+# python-base
-The tutorials and codes samples for learning python as a starter
+This repository contains python tutorial codes and samples suitable for new learners, and also some scripts written and used in previous projects